Book Cover Photo Taken

-"NOTES FROM AN AMERICAN ANTIWARRIOR: REFLECTIONS OF AN UNAPOLOGETIC VIETNAM WAR PROTEST ORGANIZER"
+"NOTES FROM AN AMERICAN ANTIWARRIOR: REFLECTIONS OF AN UNAPOLOGETIC VIETNAM WAR PROTEST ORGANIZER" is now available for purchase.
+This insightful look into the antiwar movement can be found on AMAZON.COM and BARNES&NOBLE.COM

 Review of "Notes From An American Antiwarrior"